antzGames/libGDX-cameraShake/README.md

 ### radiusFallOffFactor

-`radiusFallOffFactor` value determines the speed in which the shaking diminishes.
+`radiusFallOffFactor` value determines the speed in which the shaking radius diminishes.
 The value should be greater than 0 and less than 1, however the optimal ranges are between `0.8f` and `0.95f`.
 Too small a value and the shake happens to fast, and the closer you get to 1 the longer the shake persists.

 ## How to use the demo